Aider-AI/aider/_posts/2024-05-13-models-over-time.md

 I recently wanted to draw a graph showing how LLM code editing skill has been changing over time as new models have been released by OpenAI, Anthropic and others.
 I have all the
-[data in the yaml file](https://github.com/paul-gauthier/aider/blob/main/_data/edit_leaderboard.yml) that is used to render [aider's LLM leaderboards](https://aider.chat/docs/leaderboards/).
+[data in a yaml file](https://github.com/paul-gauthier/aider/blob/main/_data/edit_leaderboard.yml) that is used to render [aider's LLM leaderboards](https://aider.chat/docs/leaderboards/).

 Below is the aider chat transcript, which shows:

 - I launch aider with the yaml file, a file with other plots I've done recently (so GPT can crib the style) and an empty file called `over_time.py`.
 - Then I ask GPT to draw the scatterplot I want.
+- I run the resulting script and share the output with GPT so it can fix a small bug.
 - I ask it to color the points for GPT-4 and GPT-3.5 family models differently, to better see trends within those model families.
-- I add a PNG of the graph to the chat, so GPT can see the current graph and understand why I ask it to move the point labels so they don't overlap the points.
+- I add a PNG of the graph to the chat, so GPT can see the current graph and understand why I want it to move the point labels so they don't overlap the points.
 - I work through a series of other small style changes, like changing fonts and the graph border.

 In the end I have the graph, but I also have the python code in my repo.
 So I can update this graph easily whenever I add new entries to the yaml data file.

+## Aider chat transcript

 <div class="chat-transcript" markdown="1">